engrchrishenry/eye_blink_detection/README.md

         then the software will resize the video to 20% resolution of the original video.
 For a full HD video, scale = 0.2 or scale = 0.3 is fine.
 The smaller the value of scale, the faster the system will work and the larger the value of scale the slower the system will work.
 2. Run analyze_ear.py.
+3. A window will pop up to check the orientation of the video file.
+Due to certain bug in OpenCV Python, sometimes the loaded frames from video have incorrect orientation.
+If the orientation is incorrect, press 'r' to rotate the frame.
+Once you see the correct orientation, press 'q' to proceed.
+If orientation is already correct, directly press 'q' to skip this step.
-3. The output after running main.py will be (provided that save_output = 1):
+4. The output after running main.py will be (provided that save_output = 1):
    1. Excel file containing the average EAR values for each frame in the video.
    2. An image file containing the graph of average EAR values with respect to frame number.
-4. Based on the graph generated, analyze the peaks to set the threshold value.
+5. Based on the graph generated, analyze the peaks to set the threshold value.
    <img src="https://github.com/engrchrishenry/eye_blink_detection/blob/main/images/EAR%20Graph.png" width="500" />

 ## Note